AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 within a template render (stored in `context.render_context`).
 The fixture generator remaps the react-aria generated ids to the same scheme so fixtures stay deterministic.

+Props that are not consumed by the renderer only reach the control element through an explicit allowlist (`control_pass_through_props`, plus `data-*`/`aria-*` attributes); anything else warns and is dropped.
+Event handler props (`on*`) are always rejected — a string value would otherwise render as a live inline event handler, which React never does.

 ### Deliberate static-render differences from React

 These are normalized away by the fixture generator (`generateHtmlUiParityFixtures.mjs`) and/or are